pictograms.info

 Herdeg page 27, Expo 1970 in Osaka: Handicapped Expo '70 Side view of human figure in wheelchair

-Hodson page 160, Hospital Mater Dei, Brazil: Accessible by Greco Design, 2014 Mater Dei Side view of human figure in wheelchair
+Hodson page 160, Hospital Mater Dei, Brazil: Accessible by Greco Design, 2014 Mater Dei Side view of human figure in outline, in wheelchair

 Experience Japan Pictograms: Accessible Facility EJP Side view of human figure in wheelchair